 Likewise, if Madonna was writing a memoir about reinventing herself after 20 years away from the public spotlight, she most likely would include what it felt like to return to the music scene and how she continued to travel and perform while raising her children.

 How does this apply to you?
 Imagine you are writing a memoir about your three-week trek through the Himalayan Mountains.
-While the focus is on your trip, as well as what you learned about yourself along the way, it would be wise to include other details as well.
+While the focus is on your trip, as well as what you learned about yourself along the way, it would be wise to also include other details about the place, your experience and your thoughts.

 You could describe the geography and history of the area, share interesting snippets about the people and donkeys you interacted with, and discuss your exploration of life-and-death questions as you progressed along your arduous journey.